steve-doc/froggy-mem/README.md

 ### <a name="surface">Surface</a>

-Create a simple, colourful game area that interacts with the user in an inutuitive way and needs the minimum of instruction before commencing the game.
+Create a simple, colourful game area that interacts with the user in an intuitive way and needs the minimum of instruction before commencing the game.

 #### Background

 Background pond image was sourced from vecteezy.com and has a simple cartoon feel to it.
-To compliment the theme of the pond I used blue #0100FF forder to surround the game area.
+To compliment the theme of the pond I used blue #0100FF border to surround the game area.

 #### Fonts

 Have used Shojumaru from Google Fonts for title to give an oriental feel to the game in keeping with name which hints at a martial art.
-Hhave used default text style for the limited menu, messages and scores to aid in respnsiveness.
+Have used default text style for the limited menu, messages and scores to aid in responsiveness.

 ## <a name="features">Features</a>